 Use of downscaled climate data in vulnerability assessments.
 GCMs provide estimates of future climate conditions at a spatial resolution that is typically too coarse for detailed vulnerability assessments.
 Multiple approaches have been used to address this issue and provide more detailed and place-based projections at the regional and local level.
 One common approach is to "downscale" GCM model output using detailed observed information and statistical techniques.
 For the Delta region, GCM simulations have been downscaled using a statistical technique called Localized Constructed Analogs (LOCA) (Pierce et al. 2014).
 This approach relies on quantitative relationships between large-scale climate stressors and local conditions.
-Coarse-scale (200 kilometer resolution) GCM projections of climate variables (e.g., precipitation, temperature) and fine-scale (six kilometer resolution) physiographical and meteorological features (e.g., topography land use, temperature, and precipitation) are input into a statistical model to estimate the corresponding local changes in climate characteristics (Figure 3-3).
+Coarse-scale (124 mile resolution) GCM projections of climate variables (e.g., precipitation, temperature) and fine-scale (3.7 mile resolution) physiographical and meteorological features (e.g., topography land use, temperature, and precipitation) are input into a statistical model to estimate the corresponding local changes in climate characteristics (Figure 3-3).

 Figure 3-3.
-Example GCM output resolution and downscaled climate data analysis
+Example GCM Output Resolution and Downscaled Climate Data Analysis

-Source: modified from Pierce et al. 2018
+Source: Adapted from Pierce et al. 2018, p.
+7